All Episodes

 What's going on?

-I have a odd theory.
+I have an odd theory.

 I think that Obama has Hillary exactly where he wants her.

-He's he bought a house in Washington.
+He bought a house in Washington.

-He's a lot out there campaigning.
+He's out there campaigning.

 I think he just wants his agenda done where he can still be the president behind the scenes.

-Well, there was an exchange today with Josh Ernest that he was insisting that the hostage video, and we'll show it tonight on Hannity, you know, the president's endorsement of Hillity's Hillary is not going to sway the ongoing FBI investigation.
+Well, there was an exchange today with Josh Ernest that he was insisting that the hostage video, and we'll show it tonight on Hannity, you know, the president's endorsement of Hillary is not going to sway the ongoing FBI investigation.

-Well, he's already done that by saying she did nothing wrong, didn't compromise security, and he said that with an without any knowledge of facts, just like he did in the Cambridge police incident with the police acting stupidly, just like he did in Ferguson and just like he did in the Trayvon Martin case.
+And he said that without any knowledge of facts, just like he did in the Cambridge police incident with the police acting stupidly, just like he did in Ferguson and just like he did in the Trayvon Martin case.

-So I'm not sure.
+So, you know, I'm not sure.

 Maybe they're still meeting.